-The Fund has adopted a non-fundamental investment policy that, under normal circumstances, the Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in high yield securities.
-The Fund defines junk bonds as those rated below Baa3 by Moody's Investors Service or below BBB- by Standard and Poor's Rating Group, or, if unrated, determined by the adviser to be of similar credit quality.
-The adviser does not frequently trade securities but seeks to maintain consistent exposure to such companies through its investments in ETFs.
-The adviser determines which securities to purchase based on factors such as price, liquidity, and track record.
+The Fund pursues its equity strategy primarily by purchasing exchange-traded funds ("ETFs") that invest principally in equity securities issued by, or tied economically to, companies in emerging markets.
+The adviser does not frequently trade equity securities but seeks to maintain consistent exposure to such companies through its investments in ETFs.
+The adviser determines which equity securities to purchase based on factors such as price, liquidity, and track record.